-Seahawks position overview: Seahawks may look from within to bolster tight end spot in 2021
+Seahawks position overview: Seattle may look from within to bolster tight-end spot in 2021

 Dissly made an inspirational, if not remarkable, recovery from an Achilles injury in 2019 after a knee injury in 2018.

-But he didn’t quite get back to his 2018-19 form, maybe in part due to also playing more in-line with the loss of George Fant and his eligible tackle/extra tight end role,, and his stats for a full season in 2020 —- 24 receptions for 251 yards and two TDs — barely matched what he had in six games in 2019 (23-262, four).
+But he didn’t quite get back to his 2018-19 form, maybe in part due to also playing more in-line with the loss of George Fant and his eligible tackle/extra tight end role, and his stats for a full season in 2020 —- 24 receptions for 251 yards and two TDs — barely matched what he had in six games in 2019 (23-262, four).

 Hollister was kept on with a $3.2 million restricted free agent contract, then, somewhat oddly, barely played the first five games — just 48 snaps — maybe because the team was dangling him in trade talks.